pjbiggs/SING_aotearoa_2019/README.md

 5. The sequence observed from our sample	- in this case CCCCCCCCCCCCCCCCCCCCCCC
 6. The quality of the mapped bases - in this case FFFFFFFFFFFFFFFFFFFFFFF

-On scrolling any sequences in the 5th column indicate varation against the reference, and there is a fair amount. **Please remeber that we have mapped our sample reads to a related species, so the variation of not comparing like to like is evident.**  There are other kinds of variation visible, but we migt have to leave those for now in the interests of time.
+On scrolling any sequences in the 5th column indicate varation against the reference, and there is a fair amount. **Please remember that we have mapped our sample reads to a related species not to manuka itself, so the variation of not comparing like to like is evident.**  There are other kinds of variation visible, but we might have to leave those for now in the interests of time.

 ### What did we learn from this mapping example?